antmicro/renode-beagle-v/README.md

 Copyright (c) 2021 Antmicro ([www.antmicro.com](https://www.antmicro.com/))

-This repository contains a script, platform defitinion, test suite and custom peripheral models necessary to simulate OpenSBI and U-Boot on [the BeagleV platform](https://beaglev.seeed.cc) in [Renode](https://renode.io).
+This repository contains a script, platform definition, test suite and custom peripheral models necessary to simulate OpenSBI, U-Boot and Linux on [the BeagleV platform](https://beaglev.seeed.cc) in [Renode](https://renode.io).

 ## Installing Renode

-To run this platform you need Renode in version at least 1.12 installed in the host operating system (see the [documentation](https://docs.renode.io/en/latest/introduction/installing.html) for details).
+To run this platform you need Renode 1.12 installed in the host operating system (see the [documentation](https://docs.renode.io/en/latest/introduction/installing.html) for details).

 For Linux, you can use the portable version:
 ```